improbable-eng/etcd-cluster-operator/docs/contributing.md

 ### Unit Tests

-Unit tests should only be written for pure functions, and should not mock things like contexts or the Go Kubernetes client.
-Due to the nature of the project, unit tests are relatively rare, but encouraged for pure functions that do a lot of work or handle corner cases.
+Generally speaking the controllers will not include unit tests as their behaviour will be verified by the Kubebuilder tests.
+Sometimes a particular chunk of logic may be non-trivial to test in Kubebuilder tests, and therefore a unit test may be more appropriate.
+In this case it is preferred to avoid mocking, in particular mocking the Kubernetes Go client, and instead pull the logic to be tested into a pure function.

+Other packages within the project which are not controllers (e.g., `internal/test/try`) should have unit tests in the usual way.

 ### Kubebuilder Tests

-The test suite provided by kubebuilder will execute a local copy of a Kubernetes API Server to test against.
+The test suite provided by Kubebuilder will execute a local copy of a Kubernetes API Server to test against.
 These tests should focus on the API as exposed via the Kubernetes API.
 For example by creating an `EtcdPeer` resource and asserting that a `Service` resource is created as a result.
 Pods in this test mode are never actually created, so the interaction with `etcd` itself cannot be tested.
 These tests should additionally not 'reach in' to internal behaviour of the